Five Ways to Stop Menopausal Weight Gain Without Dieting (Really!)

 The best place to start when tackling declining hormones and stopping menopause weight gain is by managing your lifestyle choices first.

-Can You Lose the Weight You Gain in Menopause
+Can You Lose the Weight You Gain in Menopause?

 Yes, you can!
 I lost the 20 pounds I put on when I went through perimenopause in my 30s and 40s.
 But I had to get honest and make changes.
 I knew for certain that I wasn’t willing to go on another diet.

 As I stated previously, muscle mass declines as hormone levels drop.
 With less muscle, our metabolism – the sum of chemical reactions that take place at the cellular level, decreases.
-This is why you can exercise the same as you always have and eat in a ‘healthy way,’ and your weight doesn’t change or even increases.
+This is why you can exercise the same as you always have and eat in a ‘healthy way,’ and your weight doesn’t change or may even increase.

 Your body needs a different approach at this stage in your life for improved health.
-Also being honest about your caloric intake is important since your metabolism is naturally slowing down and weight gain is likely if you don’t make changes.
+Also, being honest about your caloric intake is important since your metabolism is naturally slowing down, and weight gain is likely if you don’t make changes.

 Five Ways to Stop Menopause Weight Gain